subhankar235/AetherOS.ai/Docs/steps-backend.md

 This roadmap is sequential.
 Each phase assumes only what was built in the previous phases exists — nothing is assumed to pre-exist beyond an empty folder and installed system tooling.
 Do not skip a phase, and do not build agents before their supporting infrastructure (DB, config, auth, integrations) is in place — the multi-agent layer has the most external dependencies and must be built last among the "core" layers.

+> **Auth model note (read before Phase 5/6):** User identity/login/session management is handled by **Clerk** — not Google OAuth.
+Google OAuth2 is used **only** as a per-user *integration connection* (Gmail/Calendar/Meet access), established after the user is already authenticated via Clerk.
+These are two separate token stores and two separate flows; do not conflate them.
+See Phase 5 (Clerk) and Phase 6.0 (Google integration connection).

 ---

 ## Table of Contents